GoogleCloudPlatform/compute-image-packages/google_compute_engine_oslogin/README.md

 When updating version numbers, changes need to be made in a few different
 places:

-*   `Makefile`: Update the MAJOR, MINOR, and REVISION vars.
+*   `Makefile` Update the MAJOR, MINOR, and REVISION variables.
-*   `packaging/debian8/changelog`: Add a new entry with the new version.
+*   `packaging/debian8/changelog` Add a new entry with the new version.
-*   `packaging/debian9/changelog`: Add a new entry with the new version.
+*   `packaging/debian9/changelog` Add a new entry with the new version.
-*   `packaging/debian8/google-compute-engine-oslogin.links`: Update the libnss
+*   `packaging/debian8/google-compute-engine-oslogin.links` Update the libnss
     version string.
-*   `packaging/debian9/google-compute-engine-oslogin.links`: Update the libnss
+*   `packaging/debian9/google-compute-engine-oslogin.links` Update the libnss
     version string.
-*   `packaging/rpmbuild/SPECS/google-compute-engine-oslogin.spec`: Update the
+*   `packaging/rpmbuild/SPECS/google-compute-engine-oslogin.spec` Update the
-    "Version:" field.
+    Version field.
-*   `packaging/setup_deb.sh`: Update VERSION var.
+*   `packaging/setup_deb.sh` Update VERSION variable.
-*   `packaging/setup_rpm.sh`: Update VERSION var.
+*   `packaging/setup_rpm.sh` Update VERSION variable.